astandrik/react-cookie-auth/memory-bank/decisionLog.md

 - Timer-based token refresh mechanism is implemented
 - Comprehensive testing scenarios are implemented in Auth.stories.tsx
 - Mock implementations of auth hooks are used for testing
+- Automated GitHub workflow for NPM package publishing triggered by version changes in package.json

 ## Rationale